cardano-foundation/CIPs/CIP-0123/README.md

    `BuiltinInteger`.

 Let $b$ refer to the data argument, whose length in bytes is $n$, and let $i$ refer to the shift argument.
-Let the result of `bitwiseShift` called with $b$ and $i$ be $b_r$, also of length $n$.
+Let the result of `shiftByteString` called with $b$ and $i$ be $b_r$, also of length $n$.

 For all $j \in 0, 1, \ldots 8 \cdot n - 1$, we have